tc39/proposal-array-last/README.md

 There exist a few options for getting the last element from an Array:

-### Make `-1` a meta index to retrieve the last property
+### Using a getter/setter

 #### High Level Semantics

-Array.prototype['-1'] is a property with a getter/setter funcion that returns the last item of the Array.
+Array.prototype['last'] is a property with a getter/setter funcion that returns the last item of the Array.

 ##### Pros

- - Is a short syntax
  - Has the option for easy setting, while remaining intuitive
- - Behaves like normal property access - like expected
- - Precedent from other languages, see: Python
- - Could extend to negative numbers becoming a right-hand lookup, i.e. `-2`, `-3` etc.

 ##### Cons

- - Computed property access is still a footgun
- - Can accidentally hit this property with off-by-one-errors (`index = 0; myArray[index - 1] will accidentally get last item instead of undefined`)
+ - WebCompat issues - especially if `last` is picked as name.

 #### Specification

 ```
-22.1.3.xx Array.prototype['-1']
+22.1.3.xx Array.prototype['last']

 It is a property where the attributes are { [[Enumerable]]: false, [[Configurable]]: false, [[Get]]: GetLastArrayItem, [[Set]]: SetLastArrayItem }.